-Through the lens of the land that has come to be known as America, award-winning picture book creator Jennifer Thermes captures centuries of history
+Through the lens of the land that has come to be known as America, award-winning picture book creator Jennifer Thermes captures centuries of history.

-A Place Called America takes the long view of the land’s history, from its earliest formation and inhabitants up through today.
-Meet those indigenous to the deserts, prairies, forests, and shores of the land called Turtle Island and their relatives whose ideas founded the basis of the Constitution and who contributed in unique ways to World War II and more.
+A Place Called America takes the long view of the land’s history, from its earliest formation and inhabitants up through today, and challenges its readers to think critically about the stories we tend to take for granted about our own history.
+Meet those indigenous to the deserts, prairies, forests, and shores of the land called Turtle Island and their relatives whose ideas formed the basis of the Constitution and who contributed in unique ways to World War II and more.
 Meet immigrant communities who came to the land from all around the world—at different times and against all odds, even with staunch United States immigration policies.
 And meet enslaved ancestors who were brought to the land against their will and whose labor and experience changed the story forever.